 Instructions

-• Next, layer 1/2 of a jar of sauce, half the meat and 1 cup of mozzarella.
+- Next, layer the other ½ of a jar of sauce, half the ground beef, and 1 cup of mozzarella.

-• Make another layer of pasta followed by slices of Velveeta.
+- Make another layer of pasta followed by slices of Velveeta.1 pound Velveeta

-• More pasta, 1/2 jar of sauce, the rest of the meat and 1 cup of mozzarella.
+- Layer more pasta, ½ jar of sauce, the rest of the meat, and 1 cup of mozzarella.

-• Cover with foil and bake for an hour.
-Remove the foil when there is about 10 minutes left and sprinkle on the Parmesan.
-Return to the oven to finish the baking time.
+- Cover with foil and bake for 50 minutes.
+Remove the foil and sprinkle on the Parmesan Cheese.
+Return to the oven for 10 more minutes.¼ cup Parmesan cheese

-• Let sit for 10-15 minutes before cutting and serving.
+- Let rest for 10-15 minutes before cutting and serving.

 Video